gbenezer/Lyapunov_Stable_NN_Controllers_Custom_Dynamics/README.md

 The main modifications in this fork are contained within the following files:

 1. `neural_lyapunov_training/symbolic_dynamics.py`
-    - Defines the following classes
     - `SymbolicDynamicalSystem`
         - Main superclass for user definition of arbitrary continous-time dynamical systems
-            - User defines subclasses this class and then defines `__init__` and `define_system` methods
             - `__init__` must construct a field defining the order of the dynamical system `self.order` and a field that calls and stores `self.define_system`
             - `define_system` is a method that should take `self` along with the constant numerical parameters of the system (e.g. gravitational constant, damping terms, etc.) and
                 - Define a SymPy symbol for each state, control, and parameter variable of the system
                 - Construct a Dictionary `self.parameters` with SymPy Symbol keys associating parameters to the values passed into the function
                 - Construct lists `self.state_vars`, `self.control_vars`, `self.output_vars` containing the defined symbolic variables (`self.output_vars` is optional for full state feedback)
                 - Define the functional form of the open-loop dynamical system $\frac{d}{dt}[x] = f(x, u)$ as a symbolic column vector in the private field `self._f_sym`
                 - (Optional) Define the equilibrium state and equilibrium control action for the dynamical system using `self.x_equilibrium` and `self.u_equilibrium` (defaults to zero vectors of appropriate length).
+Framework is currently limited to storing only one equilibrium, but certain methods can be passed equilibria separately.
                 - (Optional) Define the observation function $y = h(x)$ as a symbolic column vector in the private field `self._h_sym` (defaults to full state observability)
-            - Once a user defines a nonlinear dynamical system in such a way, the following public methods are available
+        - After definition and instantiation, the following public methods are available
             - `forward` evaluates the nonlinear dynamics given a state and control, or a batch of them, and `h` does the same for observations
             - Generate NumPy or PyTorch-compatible numerical functions with `generate_numpy_function` or `generate_torch_function`
             - `linearized_dynamics_symbolic`, `linearized_observation_symbolic`, `linearized_dynamics`, `linearized_observation` symbolically and numerically evaluate linearizations of dynamics and observations
             - Check if the system's state and control equilibria are actually equilibria, evaluate eigenvalues of the linearized systems at the equilibrium, and check if the equilibrium is stable with `check_equilibrium`, `eigenvalues_at_equilibrium`, and `is_stable_equilibrium` respectively
             - Calculate Linear-Quadratic Regulator control gain or Kalman filter gain for the continuous-time system with `lqr_control` and `kalman_gain`
     - `GenericDiscreteTimeSystem`
         - Wrapper class for the discretization of a continuous time nonlinear dynamical system
-            - User passes a `SymbolicDynamicalSystem` object along with a discretization time scale and a
+        - User passes a `SymbolicDynamicalSystem` object along with a discretization time scale and an integration method from "ExplicitEuler", "Midpoint", and "RK4" (and optionally a different integration method for position for systems higher than first-order) to the `GenericDiscreteTimeSystem` constructor method

-### Example Usage

-TODO: Go through examples of how to use the interface

-### Performance Evaluation

-#### Reproduction of Results with Hard-Coded Dynamics

-TODO: Add results of testing

-#### Assessment of Approach Scalability/Drawbacks

-TODO: Add results of varying state space dimensionality, controller size, observer size, etc.
+        - This object then allows a user to
+            - Compute the next state from a given initial state and control input with `forward`, or fully simulate one (or multiple) trajectories using `simulate`
+            - Calculate Linear-Quadratic Regulator control gain or Kalman filter gain for the discrete-time system with `dlqr_control` and `discrete_kalman_gain`
+            - Plot trajectories and phase portraits using